 But a danger emerges when it comes to those who do not fall into this category.
 Typically, very young people who fall under the influence of social media and the latest trends, without realizing they must first educate themselves before even making a decision…and without realizing that you cannot live off of fruit smoothies for breakfast, lunch and dinner.
 In this category are mostly the people who want to be environmentally conscious through their eating habits, but are not sure how.

 When choosing how to eat, the choice should be made for the right reasons.
 A lot of people feel they would never be able to exclude meat from their diet, and this makes perfect sense as well – everybody gets to choose the kind of lifestyle that resonates with them.
 Eating only organic, grass-fed meat is an environmentally and socially aware choice as much as veganism.
-Since studies have shown that a varied plant-based diet is neither beneficial nor detrimental to health, the news is pretty great for everyone – eat what suits you, just make organic, healthy and diversified choices whenever you can.
+Since studies have shown that a varied plant-based diet is neither beneficial nor detrimental to health, the news is pretty great for everyone – eat what suits you, just make organic, healthy foods and diversified choices whenever you can.